 The CEO Lawyer Personal Injury Law Firm was founded by attorney Ali Awad, who built it into one of the fastest-growing law firms in the country.
 Mr. Awad and his team have recovered millions of dollars in damages for injured people and their families.

 If you’re on social media, you can catch Mr. Awad’s entertaining and informative posts about legal topics for more than a million followers.
-You can also work with his expert legal team by calling (470) 323-8779.
+You can also work with his professional legal team by calling (470) 323-8779.

 Areas Served